intakhab1/Skillnation/README.md

 ## 💻 Features

-- User Authentication and Authorization using JWT (JSON Web Tokens)
+- **User authentication and authorization using JWT (JSON Web Tokens):** Students and instructors can sign up and log in to the platform using their email addresses and password.

-- Payment Integration: Razorpay integration for payment handling.
-- OTP verification and forgot password functionality for added security
+- **OTP (One-Time Password) verification :** The platform also supports OTP verification and forgot password functionality for added security.

-- Bcrypt: Bcrypt is used for password hashing
+- **State management :** Redux is used for state management of the application.

-- Video playback functionality
+- **Course management :** Instructors can create, read, update, and delete courses, as well as manage course content and media.
+Students can buy , view and can give ratings and review for the courses.

+- **Razorpay Payment Integration :** Students can purchase and enroll on courses by completing the checkout flow that is followed by Razorpay integration for payment handling.

+- **Tested API :**Tested the available API endpoints, the required parameters for each endpoint, the expected responses, authentication methods and examples to demonstrate usage of Skill Nation API via the Postman platform.

-- Cloud-based media management: using Cloudinary, to store and manage all media content
+- **Cloud-based media management :** Used Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.

+- **Password hashing :** Bcrypt is used for password hashing , it provides an extra layer of security.

+- **Course Video playback :** Video playback functionality is supported to consume the educational content by the enrolled users.

+- **Deployment :** Deployed the webapp back-end on Render and front-end on Vercel, ensuring fast global delivery and automatic scaling.

 ##  API Testing